Slide

 Today we use Japan’s amazing rail system to go to the mountain village of Takayama, with warehouses that date to Samurai times.

-We will stay at a Japanese ryokan, with western beds or futons in tatami mat rooms.
-Relax in the hot springs pools of our hotel.
-Later, put on your yukata robe for our special kaiseki dinner, highlighting the vegetables and beef from this mountain region.
+We will stay at a Japanese ryokan, with western beds.
+Relax in the hot spring pools of our hotel.
+Later, put on your yukata robe for our special kaiseki dinner, highlighting the vegetables and beef from this mountain region of Hida.

-Later we will depart for Kyoto, Japan’s classic capital city, by a mix of local and bullet trains.
-Upon arrival, we’ll check into our deluxe hotel for the next four nights, and our guide will give an orientation to what we’ll see in Kyoto.
+After a leisurely start to the day, we will depart for Kyoto, Japan’s classic capital city, by a mix of local express and bullet trains.
+Upon arrival, we’ll visit the Sanjusangendo Temple, then check into our deluxe hotel for the next four nights.

 Today is a full day of sightseeing, starting in Arashiyama in western Kyoto, a fascinating part of the city missed by most Western visitors.